 - Colorado created an advisory council for media literacy within the Department of Education.

 Beyond state and national programs, the approach – and often choice – for integrating media literacy still falls to the schools and districts.
-When doing so, a report by the RAND corporation finds that there are two common methods for doing so are: stand-alone or integrated.
+When doing so, a report by the RAND corporation finds that there are two common methods for addressing media literacy in education: stand-alone or integrated.

 As we consider what media literacy integration can look like, it’s important to consider this alongside other technology-driven initiatives.
 Writing for equip, I talk to a lot of educators about how technology is transforming the way students learn.
 One phrase I hear a lot is about moving students ‘from consumers to creators’ in the context of activating learning.